SidRoberts/centum/docs/apps/web/middlewares.md

 (The `App\Auth` class is not shown and is just used as an example.)

-This is useful for when you want to separate the Routes into two or more distinct use cases.
+Middlewares are useful for when you want to separate the Routes into two or more distinct use cases.
 For example, you may want to separate guests and logged in users:

 ```php